varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

   `varnishd` in debugging mode.
 If the empty string is specified as the sole -f option, then `varnishd` starts without starting the worker process, and the management process will accept CLI commands.
+  You can also combine an empty -f option with an initialization script (-I option) and the child process will be started if there is an active VCL at the end of the initialization.

 -n name